 Table 4.6.
-Mean fork length (mm), weight (g), coefficient of variation (CV), standard deviation (SD), and condition factor (K) of Wells Hatchery summer Chinook Salmon by release type and brood year prior to release.
+Mean fork length (mm), weight (g), coefficient of variation (CV), standard deviation (SD), fish per pound (FPP), and condition factor (K) of Wells Hatchery summer Chinook Salmon by release type and brood year prior to release.
 Data for subyearling program fish from the 1998-2007 broods are from mid-June release groups, and data from the 2008-2014 broods are from mid-May releases.